How and when to withdraw from RRSP and TFSA

 “NRT“: that stands for Non-registered (N), RRSPs (R), TFSAs (T).

-While I will slowly drawdown my non-registered account, living off dividends and distributions along the way, I intend to exhaust my RRSP assets before I have to in the year I turn age 71.
+This means I will slowly drawdown my non-registered account, living off dividends and distributions along the way, and slowly exhausting RRSP assets before I have to turn the RRSP to a RRIF in the year I turn age 71.

 You can leverage this calcular and more, free, from my Helpful Sites page.